khaleeqzaman/Web3_basic_example_collection/README.md

 # Web3_basic_example_collection
-You can use Web3.js to build DAPP a few basic example smart javascript files are provided here
+You can use Web3.js to build DAPP a few basic example javascript files are provided here

 You can learn how to use web3.js with these examples!